MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 :::image type="content" source="media/spoke/outbound-sec-rules.png" alt-text="Screenshot of an example outbound security rule." lightbox="media/spoke/outbound-sec-rules.png":::

 Repeat this process with inbound rules, adjusting the name and description as appropriate.
-You'll notice that on the **Inbound security** rules tab, there is a warning sign on the rule, as shown here.
+You'll notice that on the **Inbound security** rules tab, there's a warning sign on the rule, as shown here.

 :::image type="content" source="media/spoke/outbound-sec-rules-1.png" alt-text="Screenshot of example inbound security rules." lightbox="media/spoke/outbound-sec-rules-1.png":::